 Smart Grids allow us to observe energy usage at the individual/household level in real time, providing users with the capacity to understand their own usage, and energy retailers to optimize how they make energy available to consumers.
 A further advantage of Smart Grids is their capacity to promote usage at non-peak times, which can help level off the demand curve, allowing for more efficient energy generation at the level of power plants.
 Smart Grids can also leverage advances in software and hardware for mass usage of renewable energy within a national grid.
 Renewable energy micro-production has changed the game, placing energy generators where once we only had consumers.

-Innovations in renewable energy, at both the hardware and software levels have boosted efficiency and helped bridge the gap between the cost of fossil fuels and cleaner forms of energy.
+Innovations in renewable energy software, as well as hardware, have boosted efficiency and helped bridge the gap between the cost of fossil fuels and cleaner forms of energy.
 Solar and wind generation have made massive strides in efficacy and cost, with software driving down prices through more efficient systems for managing generation, storage and distribution.
 Software has also rapidly improved the design of wind turbines, as well as helping create models for entire wind farms, so investors can understand potential performance, return on investment, construction challenges and environmental constraints on efficient operation of each turbine.

 Analytics for Energy